Blood Orange announces London O2 Shepherd's Bush Empire show

 Back in February he released two new songs 'Christopher & 6th' and 'June 12th' in celebration of Black History Month.

-He is also expected to release the follow-up to the acclaimed 'Freetown Sound'.

-Released back in 2016 it featured Nelly Furtado, Carly Rae Jepsen and Empress Of.
+He is also expected to release the follow-up to the acclaimed 'Freetown Sound' later this year.
+Released back in 2016 the LP featured the likes of Nelly Furtado, Carly Rae Jepsen and Empress Of.

 Find out how to get tickets for Blood Orange's London show below.